gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 - **P3.
 Liveness (strong form of termination).** If \\(f ≤ O(\sqrt{n})\\) where \\(n\\) is the total number of participants and \\(f\\) is the number of adversary nodes, the decision is made with high probability \\(≥ 1 - ε\\) within \\(O(log n)\\) rounds.

 #### Synchrony

+A synchronous network model has a upper-bound on the amount of time a process can take to respond to a message.
+An asynchronous network model has no such bound.
+That is, the asynchronous network assumes each process operates at arbitrary speeds and may take arbitrarily long to deliver messages.

 Some protocols assume a *synchronous* network with a strict upper bound for message delays (see [DWORK1988](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf)).
 The synchronous network is slower than asynchronous but easier to build.
 The synchronous model is simple: Two machines are guaranteed to communicate with each other within a certain period of time.
 Nakamoto consensus is a synchronous protocol, assuming the propagation of a block for a certain amount of time.
 The protocol is safely synchronous as you are guaranteed to not double spend as long as the network remains within the delta of the block propagation time.